 An immediate biscalar that we can construct from the $\Omega(t,T;\ell)$ is the van Vleck determinant $\Delta(t,T)$ which characterizes the geodesic spread about a given point, If we consider the expression \eqref{eq:sigma_order4} derived earlier, then the van Vleck determinant for FLRW spacetime up to $\mathcal{O}(\ell^{2})$ is given by,

 with

 where $I_{n}(a_{i})$ is defined by Eq.\eqref{eq:I_def}.
+As a consistency check, we explicitly verify in Appendix \ref{app:vvd_desitter} that this general expansion precisely reproduces the known exact analytical result for de Sitter spacetime perturbatively upto $\mathcal{O}(\ell^2)$.
 We now consider the limiting behaviour of $\Delta(t,T)$ along a timelike geodesic in coincidence and singularity limit in matter and radiation dominated FLRW spacetime.
-The expansion in $\epsilon=t-T<<T$ (\emph{Coincidence limit}) and (\emph{Singularity limit}) $T<<t,T\to 0$ are obtained as follows,
+The expansion in $\epsilon=t-T<<T$ (\emph{coincidence limit}) and (\emph{Singularity limit}) $T<<t,T\to 0$ are obtained as follows,

 \begin{enumerate} \item Matter-dominated FLRW spacetime

 \item Radiation-dominated FLRW spacetime

 \end{enumerate}